Poonam-Singh-Bagh/Archy-Tournament/README.md

 # Archy-Tournament
-Scoreboard of a game named Archy Tournament
-# Ecommerce-Backend-Project

-In this project, I have made a backend of an e-commerce website using Express framework of NodeJS.
-We are already given the mysql-database in which there are different tables and their data.
-We've to write different queries for different endpoints to make them working.
+In this project, I have made a Scoreboard of a game named as Archy Tournament using Python.
+The team names and participants names are in json file.
+There are 2 teams and 2 players for each team.
+In scoreboard we can see individual players, teams and bonus scores.
+You need to give input for the archery board which has 5 concentric circles of A, B, C, D, E, F whose values are 5, 4, 3, 2, 1 respectively.
+Points for every circle increase by 1 at every round.
+For example, In the 4th round, A will carry 8 points while E will carry 4 points.
+Hitting outside the board (F) will always be 0.
+If both archers in a team hit the same circle in a round, a bonus 2 points are given to the team for synchronicity.
+The game finishes when one team reaches 60 points.
+If more than one team cross 60 points in a round, the team with the highest score wins.

 ## Requirements

-Installation process and Execution First, If you'are using Linux-based-OS, open your terminal and install the latest version of NodeJS and npm.
-You do also need to install mysql database onto your system. by writing the following commands.
-This will install NodeJS version-12 and npm version-6 on your system.
+Installation process and Execution First, If you'are using Linux-based-OS, open your terminal and install the latest version of Python and npm by writing the following commands.
+This will install Python version-3.8.2 on your system.

 bash
-$ sudo apt install nodejs
+$ sudo apt install python3.8

-bash
-$ sudo npm install express --save

-Next, you've to install mysql-database onto your system.
-For this, write these following commands on your terminal.

-bash
-$ sudo apt-get update

-bash
-$ sudo apt-get install mysql-server

-Next, you need to install some NPM on your project.

-You can also check the version of NodeJS and npm by writing, node -v and npm -v on the terminal respectively.
-Next, you need to make a clone of this repository and get into the repository on your terminal.
-Now, you need to install the required dependencies from your package.json file.
-For this, you've to write sudo npm install.
+You can also check the version of Python and npm by writing, python3 -v and npm -v on the terminal respectively.

-Next, navigate to the folder where, index.js file is located.
-You can start the local server by writing node index.js on the terminal.
-You can always kill your running port by writing, killall -9 node on the terminal.
-Now, you need to install postman, that helps you to develop APIs and getting responses from it, by writing the following commands on your terminal.

-bash
-$ sudo apt-get install snap $ snap install postman

 Happy Coding :)